-Teaching Philosophy // ABOUT THE USC BASSOON STUDIO
+Teaching Philosophy // ABOUT THE UofSC BASSOON STUDIO

+Audition information for the UofSC School of Music can be found here.
 If you are a bassoon student or fellow teacher, please don't hesitate to contact me directly with questions or comments (see the "contact" link above).
-Some specifics about my own teaching and the USC bassoon studio and School of Music follow; you can also visit the bassoon studio on Facebook.
+Some specifics about my own teaching and the UofSC bassoon studio and School of Music follow; you can also visit the bassoon studio on Facebook.

 I have three main goals as a teacher:

-3) Inspire musicians that are socially engaged, community-minded advocates for their art, dedicated to the idea that music -- what we do -- is truly important, and that the most significant place to make a difference is always "right here"
+3) Inspire musicians that are socially engaged, community-minded advocates for their art, dedicated to the idea that music -- what we do -- is truly important, and while we love that music can take us around the world, the most significant place to make a difference is always "right here."

 Reaching one's full potential